ysharplanguage/FastJsonParser/README.md

                 nodes.ArrayOf(default(decimal))[0] == 22.99m
             );

-The purpose of this "evaluator", passed here as an optional argument to the CTOR method, is for the SELECT method afterwards to be able to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as
+The purpose of this "evaluator", passed here as an optional argument to the [JsonPathSelection constructor](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L55), is for the SELECT method afterwards to be able to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as

     ?(@.title == \"The Lord of the Rings\")

 above.

-In this same example, the lambda expression delegate which is compiled by the evaluator (and then cached into the "scope" SELECT is of type:
+In this same example, the lambda expression delegate compiled by the evaluator (and then cached into the "scope" [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L49) instance) is of type:

     Func<string, Book, string, object>